Artificial structures visible from space: Cooling pond of Chernobyl

 The 10 km long cooling pond of the Chernobyl Nuclear Power Plant is visible from space.
-In April 1997 it was photographed from the spaceship Mir, which was in orbit somewhere between 296 km and 421 km.
+In April 1997 it was photographed from the Mir space station, which was in orbit somewhere between 296 km and 421 km.

 The Greenhouses of Almería

 The greenhouse complex that covers about 26 e3ha in the province of Almería, Andalucía, Spain is visible from space.
 It is sometimes referred to as the "Plastic sea" ("Mar de plástico" in Spanish) due to the high concentration of these greenhouse structures.

 This area produces much of the fruit and vegetables that are sold in the rest of Spain and Europe.
 Apart from the area depicted in the photo, other zones of the province of Almería (and also the south of Spain) have large concentrations of white-plastic greenhouses too.

 Bingham Canyon Mine

 The Bingham Canyon Mine, more commonly known as Kennecott Copper Mine, is an open-pit mining operation extracting a large porphyry copper deposit southwest of Salt Lake City, Utah, in the Oquirrh Mountains.
-The mine is the largest man-made excavation in the world.
+The mine is the largest human-made excavation in the world.